 Create your own prototypes of artifacts from the future.
-From parking tickets to coffins, the Future Design Studio asks you to imagine what everyday objects look like in the future, and then invites you to watch as improv performers from The Torch Theatre create the world in which your objects exist.
+From parking tickets to coffins, the Future Design Studio asks you to imagine what everyday objects will look like in the future, and then invites you to watch as improv performers from The Torch Theatre create the world in which your objects exist.

-Art Truck, created by Toby Fraley
+The Artwork Forge, created by Toby Fraley

+There are just too many choices in life.
+What if a robot could help simplify just one - choosing art for your home?
 A coin-operated robotic art-dispensing machine that scans the Internet for inspiration and creates customized paintings on 4" x 6" blocks of wood.